 - nurses’ skills being revalidated, as doctors’ are now, and healthcare support workers and adult social care workers having a code of conduct and minimum training standards.

-Following the initial DH response, PSNC undertook an initial review of the Francis Inquiry report and agreed to work with the other pharmacy bodies over the next few months to consider the actions community pharmacy needs to take in response to the report.
+Following the initial DH response, PSNC undertook an initial review of the Francis Inquiry report and agreed to work with the other pharmacy bodies over the following months to consider the actions community pharmacy needed to take in response to the report.

 A PSNC Briefing on the Francis Report summarises the key points from the Inquiry and the DH response.
 The briefing also highlights some of the actions and issues raised in the DH response that could be applied to community pharmacy.

 In early 2013, Professor Don Berwick, a renowned international expert in patient safety, was asked by the Prime Minister to carry out a review following publication of the Francis Report into the breakdown of care at Mid Staffordshire Hospitals.